 -

 Focus on Triple Threats: Each performer should be a strong singer, dancer, and actor.
-Miranda's music demands versatility, requiring actors to seamlessly transition between rap, ballads, and ensemble numbers.
+Miranda's music demands versatility, requiring actors to easily transition between rap, ballads, and ensemble numbers.
 The choreography would likely be high-energy and physically demanding, so dancers with strong stamina and stage presence are essential.

 -